latchbio/latch/docs/source/snakemake/debugging.md

 ## Local Development

-When debugging a Snakemake workflow, it's helpful to run the JIT step locally instead of re-registering your workflow everytime you want to test a change.
+When debugging a Snakemake workflow, it's helpful to run the JIT step locally instead of re-registering your workflow every time you want to test a change.
 To address this, the Latch SDK supports local development for Snakemake workflows.

-If you are not familiar with the `latch develop` command, please read about [Local Development](../basics/local_development.md) before continuing.
+If you are unfamiliar with the `latch develop` command, please read about [Local Development](../basics/local_development.md) before continuing.

 ---